Publishing an HTTP Live Stream

-Specialized media broadcasting software exists for streaming live or on-demand content.
-Three popular companies that provide these services are Zencoder, Wowza, and IIS Media Services.
+Specialized media broadcasting software exists for streaming live or on demand content.
+Three popular companies that provide these services are Zencoder, Wowza, and Azure Media Services.

 Zencoder is a cloud-based video and audio encoding solution.
-It can be used for on-demand and / or live video encoding and has the ability to scale very easily.
+It can be used for on demand and/or live video encoding and has the ability to scale very easily.
 They aim to deliver the fastest encoding speeds and also support HLS.
-Visit their documentation on how to get started with live streaming HLS to and S3 bucket with Zencoder.
-The stream url will be needed to accelerate the stream via KeyCDN as outlined in the “Delivering HLS content with KeyCDN” section below.
+Visit their documentation on how to get started using Zencoder with S3.
+The stream URL will be needed to accelerate the stream via KeyCDN as outlined in the "Delivering HLS content with KeyCDN" section below.

 Your HLS live stream is now optimized and will be delivered through the KeyCDN edge servers allowing for an even faster live streaming experience.